Severe Thunderstorm Warning issued for Coconino by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Coconino by NWS

-Effective: 2021-08-15 12:52:00 PDT Expires: 2021-08-15 13:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-18 13:37:00 PDT Expires: 2021-08-18 14:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Coconino The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Coconino County in north central Arizona * Until 130 PM MST. * At 1251 PM MST, a severe thunderstorm was located 12 miles north of Perkinsville, or 26 miles northeast of Chino Valley, moving southwest at 10 mph.
-HAZARD...Quarter size hail.
+Target Area: Coconino The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Coconino County in north central Arizona * Until 215 PM MST. * At 137 PM MST, a severe thunderstorm was located 15 miles northeast of Grand Canyon National Park, or 45 miles south of Kanab, moving northeast at 15 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected. * This severe thunderstorm will remain over mainly rural areas of Coconino County.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Grand Canyon National Park and Havasupai Reservation.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0